Portrait of Julie Hussin

 Biography

-Julie Hussin is an associate professor in the Faculty of Medicine at Université de Montréal (UdeM) and a researcher at the Montréal Heart Institute.
-She is a Junior 2 Research Scholar funded by the Fonds de Recherche du Québec en Santé (FRQS) and chair of the graduate program in bioinformatics at UdeM.
+Julie Hussin is an associate professor at the Department of Medecine at the Université de Montréal (UdeM) and a researcher at the Montreal Heart Institute (MHI).
+She holds a Canadian Research Chair (Tier 2) in Responsible Multi-Omics Data Science, and is the Chair of the graduate programs in bioinformatics at UdeM.

-Trained in statistical and evolutionary genomics, Hussin has significant experience in handling multi-omics datasets from large population cohorts.
-Her work in computational biology is relevant to medical and population genomics, fields in which she has contributed to several methodological advances.
-Her interdisciplinary work, which aims to develop innovative tools for precision medicine, focuses on improving risk prediction and the management of cardiometabolic disease, particularly heart failure.
+Dr. Hussin was trained in statistical and evolutionary genomics and has significant experience in handling multi-omics datasets from large population cohorts.
+Her work in computational biology is relevant to medical and population genomics, fields in which she contributed several methodological advances.
+Her interdisciplinary work aims to develop innovative tools for precision medicine.
+Her research projects focused on improving risk prediction and management of cardiometabolic disease, particularly in heart failure.

 Current Students